bitful-pannul/file_transfer/pkg/cookbookentry.md

 }
 ```

 The handle_message function will handle 3 types.
-Requests Init and Chunk.
-Init runs once, received from the spawner.
-Chunk is a request from another node for a specific chunk.
+Requests Init and Chunk, and Response Chunk.
+Let's do the requests first.
+Init runs once, received from the spawner:

 ```rust
 fn handle_message(